 Sequence of steps in setting-up the Final examination

-- The student prepares a draft of the Ph.D. thesis in consultation with the Research Adviser.
+- The student prepares a draft of the PhD thesis in consultation with the Research Advisor.

 - The student arranging with the members of the supervisory committee, the date, time, and location of the Final Examination (often room C520 in the Physics Tower).

-- The student reserves the room her/himself with the Physics Main office.
+- The student reserves the room (and visual equipment such as a projector) him/herself with the Physics Main office.

 - The student applies for the Final Examination on the Graduate MyGrad WEB site.